How to Deal with Conflict in Marriage

 When you are suffering from GAD, anything can get you worried.
 More often than not, you end up worried about things that do not even make sense.
 So much so that you end up feeling silly and embarrassed at acknowledging that such trivial things can nag you and keep you awake at night.

 But these worries are anything but silly.
-Feelings of worry and dread are as real as can be and apart from leading to insomnia, you could also end up depressed.
+Feelings of worry and dread are as real as can be, and apart from leading to insomnia, you could also end up depressed.
+Newport Beach Christian Counseling offers support to help you navigate these challenges.

 Over time, people can get their anxiety symptoms under control more easily when they understand the neurological underpinnings behind their anxiety.
 Whenever anxious thoughts or feelings kick in, the natural response is to try to figure out the reason behind the anxiety.